nixworks/public/news/2011/10/21/README.md

 ##### President of Cameroon
 ### [The President of Cameroon Paul Biya is declared the winner of the Cameroonian presidential election held on October 6. ](/news/2011/10/21/the-president-of-cameroon-paul-biya-is-declared-the-winner-of-the-cameroonian-presidential-election-held-on-october-6.md)
-_Context: Paul Biya, President of Cameroon, Cameroonian presidential election_
+_Context: President of Cameroon, Cameroonian presidential election, Paul Biya_

 ##### London
 ### [London's St Paul's Cathedral is forced to close its doors to visitors for the first time since the Second World War after protesters set up camp on its doorstep. ](/news/2011/10/21/london-s-st-paul-s-cathedral-is-forced-to-close-its-doors-to-visitors-for-the-first-time-since-the-second-world-war-after-protesters-set-up.md)
-_Context: London, St Paul's Cathedral, Second World War_
+_Context: St Paul's Cathedral, Second World War, London_

 ## [Previous Day...](/news/2011/10/20/index.md)